vigna/dsi-bitstream-rs/README.md

 // Reading back the data is similar, but since a reader has a bit buffer
 // twice as large as the read word size, it is more efficient to use a
-// u32 as read word, so we need to transmure the data.
+// u32 as read word, so we need to transmute the data.

 let data = unsafe { std::mem::transmute::<_, Vec<u32>>(data) };
 let mut reader = BufBitReader::<LE, _>::new(MemWordReader::new(&data));